tiziasan/PHPMasterTemplate/README.md

 - **GENERAL FORM**

-General form it is a generic form, mainly used to send messages, ask for information or things like that. takes as input the action of the form.
+General form it is a generic form, mainly used to send messages, ask for information or things like that.
+It takes as input the action of the form.
 ```PHP
 function createGeneralForm($attributes)
 ```